LunarVim/LunarVim/docs/01-installing.md

 # Install

-There are a few ways to install LunarVim
+There are a few ways to install LunarVim.

 ## Stable

-No alarms and no surprises:
+No alarm or surprise:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/lunarvim/lunarvim/master/utils/installer/install.sh)